airborne-commando/OPSEC-OSINT-Tools/README.md

 An official [Justice site](https://www.justice.gov/jmd/ls/state) listing all states and their local judicial.
 Case search should be in state judiciary, also for other information such as tax records and property records.

-- According to Johns Hopkins University it is.

->“A subfield of publishing which distributes academic research and scholarship” (Shin, 2025)[^67].

 - Commercial data:

 >"Commercial Data means any and all data and information relating to an identified or identifiable Person (whether the information is accurate or not), alone or in combination with other information, which Person is or was an actual or prospective customer of, or consumer of products offered by, the VS Business or L Brands Business, as applicable.
 Commercial Data means any and all data collected or otherwise processed by the Seller Entities relating to a customer of the Business" (Law Insider, 2025).[^36]